awslabs/graphstorm/docs/source/advanced/imbalanced-labels.rst

 ``0.5`` as the threshold to classify negative from positive samples.
 With probabilities as outputs, you can use different thresholds, hence being able to achieve desired outcomes.
 For example, if you need higher recall to catch more suspicious positive samples, a smaller threshold, e.g., "0.25", could classify more positive cases.
 Or you may use methods like `ROC curve` or `Precision-Recall curve` to determine the optimal threshold.
-Below is an example how to set the ``return_proba`` in a YAML configuration file.
+Below is an example about how to set the ``return_proba`` in a YAML configuration file.

   .. code-block:: yaml